DobbiKov/translate-dir-cli/README.md

 like.

 #### Setup the translation project
-1. Create a dedicated directory where you will store your project **OR** move to the parent directory of the root of your project.
+1. Create a dedicated directory to serve as the root for your translation project, and place your existing writing project's directory inside it.
+In other words, your root directory (for the translation project) must be a parent direcotry for your writing project.
 2. Create the dedicated translation project:
 ```
 translate-dir init